Gail A. Andler: Lawyer

-Post judicial career
+Alternative dispute resolution

 After retiring as a judge in 2017, Andler has been a private neutral working for JAMS, serving as an arbitrator, mediator, and special master.
+She has become a highly respected and sought after neutral.
 In 2021, she became a Fellow of the College of Commercial Arbitrators.
-Among the matters Andler has been chosen to handle via alternative dispute resolution, in 2023 she was appointed as a special master in the JUUL vaping addiction lawsuits.
+She is also a Fellow of the Academy of Court Appointed Neutrals.
+Among the matters Andler has been chosen to handle via alternative dispute resolution, in 2023 she was appointed by United States district court Judge William H. Orrick as a special master in the Juul vaping addiction lawsuits.
 She also was a discovery mediator in the Facebook consumer suit arising out of the Cambridge Analytica scandal.
 Andler has written on the value of mediating electronic discovery disputes.

+Retired United States magistrate judge Jay C. Gandhi has said of Andler, "'Judge Andler represents the ideal, triple threat as a neutral–a keen eye for assessing the strengths and weaknesses of each side's case, creative and sophisticated in pursuing settlement strategies and tenacious in achieving a resolution'".

 Education

 Andler received her A.B. degree, cum laude, from the University of California, Los Angeles, and her juris doctor degree from Loyola Law School.

 Public service for children

 In 2024, Andler received the Children's Champion Award from the Court Appointed Special Advocates (CASA) of Orange County.
-CASA "supports and promotes court-appointed volunteer advocacy so every child who has experienced abuse or neglect can be safe, have a permanent home and have the opportunity to thrive."
-This award is presented to those who have shown an "unparalleled commitment to improving the lives of children in the Orange County child welfare system."
+CASA "supports and promotes court-appointed volunteer advocacy so every child who has experienced abuse or neglect can be safe, have a permanent home and have the opportunity to thrive".
+This award is presented to those who have shown an "unparalleled commitment to improving the lives of children in the Orange County child welfare system".
 She is a member of CASA's board of directors.
 She has also received the Orange County Bar Foundation Project Youth's Distinguished Judicial Fellows Award.
 This organization's mission is to keep at-risk youth in school.